This page contains affiliate links. Learn more.

 The session that included also basic Thai massage stretching and pressing lasted one hour.
 It started with applying tiger palm kind of lotion onto the skin to stimulate the blood circulation and then started with the tapping.
 It had funny rhythmic sound, two fast hits and then moving the wedge along the meridian and then two hits again.
 Toktok…toktok…toktok.
 The name of the therapy is therefore very well descriptive.
 When it reached my shoulder and arms I felt unexpected shivers going around the meridians that were stimulated especially around shoulder blade and back of the arm.

 Within the treatment room there was toilet and locker for storing your clothes as they offer brown loose outfit to wear during the treatment.
-Afterwards at their restaurant-cafe Fahtara I was offered little rice cake kind of snack and herbal tea to finalize the memorable experience.
-Next to the restaurant there was also souvenir shop selling some spa products traditional items.
-After talking with Ms. M while enjoying the snacks before she had to go to another meeting I was left wondering the beauty of the premises and was given a little tour by one other staff member.
+Afterwards at their Fahtara Coffee I was offered a little rice cake kind of snack and herbal tea to finalize the memorable experience.
+Next to the Coffee there was also souvenir shop selling some spa products and traditional items.
+After talking with Ms. M while enjoying the snacks, before she had to go to another meeting, I was left wondering the beauty of the premises and was given a little tour by another staff member.
 He explained about the history behind some traditional artifacts found in different rooms and spaces.
-The restaurant functions independently so that you can go and have a meal or coffee there and enjoy the atmosphere even if not taking any spa treatments.
+The Coffee-Restaurant functions independently so that you can go and have a meal or coffee there and enjoy the atmosphere even if not taking any spa treatments.

 They have even their own well providing water for the ponds and they use organic ingredients in their products and do recycle some waste material in an eco-friendly way.
 And what’s even more noteworthy they have engaged in several social responsibility and charity initiatives such as village school building and elephant rescue sanctuary while boasting as fair employer for it’s staff.
 And you can see and feel it.
 This place is not only soulless facade and money making machine set up by faceless globalist investors as some luxury places like many five star hotel chains may turn out to be.
 Also Ms.M said that she had been working in five star hotel previously, but finds that Fah Lanna Spa offers much better working environment and conditions.
 Considering they are classy establishment and competing in the luxury day spa category, their prices are still from the lower end that include taxes.

 Fah Lanna Spa was the best way to experience true spa pampering first time in my life.
+It’s definitely among the best spa treatments in Chiang Mai that you can get.
 I almost felt I never want to leave it.
 I could literally live in such an oasis.
 Although being only short visit, this was truly one of the highlights of my latest three months travel in 2016-2017.
 And I’m not saying that just because I got free trial in exchange of producing this article, as almost all reviews on Tripadvisor are praising the place only with very few exceptions.
 They have also produced several breathtaking promotional videos.
 Here is the best in my opinion: